lstefano71/KLib/README.md

 That's it.

+The lines are considered only up to the first `#` character and empty lines are ignored.
-Empty lines and lines beginning with `#` are ignored.
+This means that lines beginning with `#` are also ignored.

 Only supports K5.x.
 It might work in other versions.
 But I don't know.